 Some great stir fry vegetables are:

 Carrot, broccoli, cauliflower, onion, shallots, cabbage, spinach, snow peas, sugar snaps, capsicum, squash or zucchini, fresh asparagus, mushrooms, Chinese greens, and baby corn.

 The key to a good stir fry is that vegetables should be tender but crisp to eat.

-3. DON’T use coconut cream – there’s around 60g of fat in a cup and it’s not a healthy fat either
+3. DON’T use coconut cream – there’s around 40g of fat in a cup and it’s not a healthy fat either

 Coconut milk is around 40g of fat per cup and even the light versions are around 20g per cup so they’re not really ‘light’ in fat.
 So, skip the coconut creams or milks and instead use evaporated light milk with 1 teaspoon of coconut essence per can.
 At only 4g of fat a cup this is a much healthier alternative, and you won’t notice the difference in flavour.
 For a dairy free option use unsweetened almond milk.

 4. DON’T overcook your meat – it will be tough and tasteless

 Use this method to ensure your meat is juicy and tender every time:

 - Heat a non-stick wok or pan and spray with cooking spray.